edu-2107/Y5S1-WSDL/README.md

 docker run --rm ontomaint health                                # see current status of machines and overall "health"

+docker run --rm ontomaint critical                              # see list of critical failures, ranked from most to least severe

 docker run --rm ontomaint high-risk                             # see list of high-risk failures, and cascading failures,
                                                                 # ranked from most to least severe